quick-lab/SARS-CoV-2/README.md

 An updated mask version of v5.1 to include BQ.1

+## v5.3.2

+(09-12-2022)

+A balanced, replacement version of the v5.2 scheme, including primers replacements to fix a gap region around Amplicon 7.
+This includes all variants covered in previous v5 schemes.
+Also includes pooling information for generating balanced Amplicon coverage.

 ## File Format

 `MN908947.3.fasta`: The reference genome used in the bed file indexing